Aurelius-LLC/Remotr/website/docs/features-and-advantages/simplified-concurrency.md

 ## CQRS-Powered Interleaving

-*"Interleaving"* within an actor is when an actor allows for multiple requests to be processed at once; however, actors still retain their single-threadedness.\
+*"Interleaving"* is when an actor allows for multiple requests to be processed at once; however, actors still retain their single-threadedness.\
 \
 Remotr implements a Command Query Responsibility Segregation (CQRS) pattern that allows commands and queries to operate with minimal interference:

 - **Interleaved Queries**: Because queries are guaranteed to never result in state changes, queries are always able to interleave with ongoing commands or other queries.
 - **Transactional Isolation**: Commands are properly isolated using transaction metadata to maintain data consistency, meaning that queries will always view a consistent version of the Aggregate's state.

-## Deadlock Prevention

-Traditional actor systems often suffer from deadlocks when actors need to communicate with each other.
-Remotr's design prevents most deadlocks by organizing related entities into aggregates with clear boundaries and allowing for interleaving queries across different aggregates.

-## Simplified Development Model

-Remotr's concurrency model simplifies development by:

-- **Compositional State Management**: Build complex domain models through composition while maintaining concurrency safety
-- **Query/Command Separation**: Clean separation of read and write operations without requiring separate databases
-- **Single-threaded Execution**: Aggregate roots and entities never execute on more than one thread simultaneously, eliminating the need for locks.

-## Performance Benefits

-The concurrency model in Remotr provides several performance advantages:

-- **Improved Throughput**: Non-blocking queries allow the system to handle more requests concurrently
-- **Reduced Latency**: Queries don't wait for commands to complete before executing
-- **Scalability**: The architecture allows for horizontal scaling while maintaining consistency guarantees